Scylidose/NarrativeAI/README.md

 └── README.md
 ```

 The `data` directory should contain the transcripts for the TV series, organized by season and episode.
 The `models` directory should contain the trained language models, organized by model name.
 The `results` directory should contain the generated text, outputed by the trained and saved model.
-The `preprocess_text.py` is used to preprocess the text applying diverse operations.
+The `preprocess_text.py` is used to preprocess the text applying diverse operations
 The `train_model.py` and `generate_script.py` scripts are used for training and generating text, respectively.
 The `.gitignore` file specifies files and directories that should be ignored by Git.
 The `requirements.txt` file list all the necessary packages to run the project.
 The `README.md` file is the documentation for the project.

 ## Contributing